willowec/pressure-mat/tests/dummy_MAX11643BEEG/Readme.md

 ## Design

-As a programmer working on the embedded systems code for the Pressure Sensing Matrix Mat project, I want a fake MAX11643BEEG ADC to use while deveoping embedded code so that I can begin development of the project while waiting for the real ADC to ship.
+As a programmer working on the embedded systems code for the Pressure Sensing Matrix Mat project, I want a fake MAX11643BEEG ADC to use while deveoping embedded code so that I can begin development of the project while waiting for the real ADC chips to arrive.

 Minimum viable product: